LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: Experiments

 \subsection{Real-World Robotic Puncturing}

 In the final set of experiments, we test the overall performance of \gls{methodname} in a real-world robotic puncturing scenario.
 Using deformable silicone phantoms with embedded \glspl{roi}, we task the robot to autonomously puncture the \gls{roi} centers.
 Each phantom is deformed $N=10$ times, examples are shown in \Cref{fig:example_deformations_real_world}.
+We apply the deformations by pushing or pulling the phantoms using helping hands.
+Additionally, we ensure that all deformations are visually distinguishable from each other.
 After each deformation, each of the three \glspl{roi} is targeted for puncture.
-These experiments simulate scenarios such as robotic biopsies and evaluate the practicality of \gls{methodname} on highly deformed objects for providing structural information to precisely target internal structures.
+These experiments simulate scenarios such as robotic biopsies and evaluate the practicality of \gls{methodname} on \highly deformed objects for providing structural information to precisely target internal structures.